-- Such other classes of persons, as are agreed upon by the Commonwealth Minister and the State Minister.
+- Other persons, as agreed upon by the Commonwealth and State Ministers.

-- The Western Area Local Health provides very limited funding to assist persons who need to access health care in such places as Orange and the Sydney Metropolitan area.
+- Assist persons needing access to health care in such places as Orange and the Sydney Metropolitan area, and;

-- Those who are living in the Bathurst Local Government Area, which includes Hill End, Sofala, Rockley and Trunkey.
+- Those living in the Bathurst Local Government Area, including Hill End, Sofala, Rockley and Trunkey.